kitsplit/handbook/Employment Policies/Working Remotely.md

 Always take the following steps to let the team know you're working remotely ahead of time:

--Post in #fulltime
+* Post in #fulltime
--Communicate verbally with the people you work closest with, especially your manager -Update your calendar to mark which days you are working remotely
+* Communicate verbally with the people you work closest with, especially your manager
+* Update your calendar to mark which days you are working remotely

-# Loss of the privilege
+## Loss of the privilege

 Having the flexibility to work remotely is a privilege.
 If an employee's unable to uphold the responsibilities that go along with that privilege, their manager should work with them through their 1:1s and dedicated retrospectives to resolve the issue.
 If the employe cannot resolve the issue, their manager can revoke the privilege.